uchicago-CAPP30122-win-2022/proj-chicago-eats/README.md

 4. Interact with the command line:
    1. To re-run the process of fetching/cleaning the data(found in the 'data' directory) for the project enter the following command: `python app.py --data`
    2. To launch interactive visualizations enter the the following command: `python app.py --viz`.
-This should print out a localhost adress.
+This should print out a ocalhost address.
 Navigate to the address in your browser.

+### To access supplemental visuals
+1. Navigate from `chicagoeats` → `visualizations` module.
+2. Open and run jupyter notebook `zipcodeviz.ipynb` for bar and pie graph visuals of Chicago regions and their food sources totals and category breakdown based on certain years.
+3.